 Digital Court Recording

-Ongoing effort in The Bahamas and Trinidad and Tobago to improve the efficiency of justice sector systems by facilitating digital recording proceedings.
+Ongoing effort in The Bahamas, Jamaica and Trinidad and Tobago to improve the efficiency of justice sector systems by facilitating digital recording proceedings.
 Digital recording systems allow judges and magistrates to immediately access records of hearing or trials and streamline most aspects of judicial proceedings.

 Implement activities that aim to strengthen civil asset recovery mechanisms, encourage anti-money laundering best practices, and investigate and prosecute financial crimes throughout the region.
 The program aims to improve citizen security throughout the Caribbean by tackling narcotics trafficking and other forms of serious organized crime through asset recovery and robust anti-money laundering measures.
 Forfeiting illicit property from serious criminals leaves a sustainable legacy in the Caribbean by being reinvested into the very criminal justice agencies tasked with keeping these countries safe.
 For more information on the Financial Crimes effort click here.